Burger Records

 Burger Records was an American independent record label and record store in Fullerton, California, United States.
 The label was founded in 2007 by Sean Bohrman and Lee Rickard, members of the power pop band Thee Makeout Party.
 The record/video store, co-owned by Bohrman and Brian Flores, was opened in 2009.
-The label ceased operations in July 2020, following sexual assault allegations levied at many of their artists and staff members.
+The label ceased operations in July 2020, following sexual assault allegations leveled at many of their artists and staff members.

 The label was notable for releasing most of its material on cassette.
-Among the hundreds of artists released on the label were The Brian Jonestown Massacre, Devon Williams, Hunx and His Punx, Bell Gardens, and The Go.
+Among the hundreds of artists released on the label were The Brian Jonestown Massacre, Devon Williams, Hunx and His Punx, Bell Gardens, Enjoy, and The Go.
 According to OC Weekly, the label was known for "its growing catalog of sugary, eccentric power pop and audacious garage rock, extolling a carefree message of love, music and DIY attitude."

 History

 Founding

 Founders Sean Bohrman and Lee Rickard became friends in the late 1990s while attending high school in Anaheim, California.
 Avid rock and pop fans, they began collaborating on zines and newsletters, and subsequently started playing in bands together.
 The duo started out playing in a band called The Noise, "a song-less, almost-music-less band" for which they were dubbed "punk pranksters".
 Afterwards, they started the power pop band Thee Makeout Party.

 At some point, Bohrman and Rickard began putting the Burger logo, which had resulted from Rickard drawing pictures while bored at work, on all of their artistic endeavors.
 They soon befriended the young lo-fi Fullerton punk band Audacity, joining them on a cross-country tour.
 Bohrman also earned a Bachelor of Arts degree in journalism from Humboldt State in 2004.

 Bohrman and Rickard self-released several 7-inch vinyl records for Thee Makeout Party in 2006, using the name Burger Productions.
 The label itself was started in 2007, releasing both material from Thee Makeout Party and an LP for Audacity.